kevinaird/nenagame/README.md

 # Nena Game!

-A point and click adventure game built in Solar2d for the purposes of proposing to my girlfriend Nena.
+A point and click adventure game built in Solar2d for the purposes of proposing to my ~~girlfriend~~ fiance Nena.
 And it worked!

 ## Features